-The fair market value of MTA's interest rate swaps changes daily primarily as a result of capital markets changes.
+The mid-market value of MTA's interest rate swaps changes daily primarily as a result of capital markets changes.
 Factors that influence LIBOR are banks' actual and assumed interest rates, banks expectations of future rate movements, liquidity in the capital markets or changes in the value of the dollar.
-The relative financial health of MTA's counterparties do not directly impact the fair market value of the transaction.
+The relative financial health of MTA's counterparties do not directly impact the mid-market value of the transaction.

 Collateralization.
-Generally, the Credit Support Annex attached to the ISDA Master Agreement requires that if the outstanding ratings of MTA, MTA Bridges and Tunnels or MTA New York City Transit, as the case may be, or the counterparty falls to a certain level, the party whose rating falls is required to post collateral with a third-party custodian to secure its termination payments above certain threshold valuation amounts.
+Generally, the Credit Support Annex attached to the ISDA Master Agreement requires that if the outstanding ratings of MTA or MTA Bridges and Tunnels, as the case may be, or the counterparty falls to a certain level, the party whose rating falls is required to post collateral with a third-party custodian to secure its termination payments above certain threshold valuation amounts.
 Collateral must be cash or U.S. government or certain Federal agency securities.